omajy/sudoku-solver/README.md

 # sudoku-solver

-sudoku solver created using recursive backtracking function
+Sudoku solver created using a recursive backtracking algorithm